 1. Methodology and Significant Assumptions

-The future-oriented financial statement of operations has been prepared on the basis of the government priorities and the plans of the Office as described in the Report on Plans and Priorities.
+The future-oriented financial statement of operations has been prepared on the basis of the government priorities and the plans of the Office of the Public Sector Integrity Commissioner (the Office) as described in the Report on Plans and Priorities.

-The information in the estimated results for fiscal year 2014-15 is based on actual results as at December 31, 2014 and on forecasts for the remainder of the year.
-Forecasts have been made for the planned results for the 2015-16 fiscal year.
+The information in the forecast results for fiscal year 2015-16 is based on acutal results as at December 31, 2015 and on forecasts for the remainder of the year.
+Forecasts have been made for the planned results for the 2016-17 fiscal year.